git4example/genai-fsx-workshop-on-eks-auto/content/index.en.md

 ---
-title: "GenAI FSx Workshop on Amazon EKS"
+title: "GenAI with Data on EKS and Amazon FSx"
 weight: 0
 ---